knice/inquiry.ucsc.edu/source/_articles/2022-23/books.md

 ## Universal Understanding

 <figure>
-{% asset 2021/a-violent-peace.jpg alt:"Book: A Violent Peace" %}
+{% asset 2022/this-way-to-the-universe alt:"Book: This Way To The Universe" %}
 </figure>

 Distinguished Professor of Physics [**Michael Dine**](http://scipp.ucsc.edu/~dine/) views the discovery of the [Higgs boson](https://home.cern/science/physics/higgs-boson) particle in 2012 as a "watershed moment" that ushered in a notably productive decade for the field.
 "We now have an exquisite understanding of nature on very small scales and very large scales," he said.
 "At the same time, many questions and puzzles remain."